-Kokeshi is a local toy of Tohoku Region (the North-Eastern Parts).
-Consequently, in this case it expresses the victims of the March 2011 Japan's triple disaster.
-By evoking the "shadows" of Kokeshi, I want to express the departed spirits of the people who passed away by these catastrophes.
+Kokeshi is a local toy of Tohoku Region (the North-Eastern parts of Japan).
+In this case, it expresses the victims of the March 2011 Japan's triple disaster.
+The "shadows" of Kokeshi evoke the departed spirits of the people who passed away by these catastrophes.
 Kokeshi and "shadows" represent the body and the soul.
 The divided "shadows" also suggest the states of mind of the individuals and the communities.

-This work is my impression of the current state of Japan.
+This work is my impression of the current state of Japan regarding nuclear issues.
 A specter is something widely feared as a possible unpleasant or dangerous occurrence.
 As such, the specter of Japan stresses the political and the national ambiguous responsibility behind the radioactive contamination, as it is reaching the whole country of Japan and beyond.

 "Limited Truth" brings together various visualizations of nuclear and atomic energy from Japan's postwar history.
 This series of images foreground Japan's experience of this period through technical, cultural, and aesthetic symbols.
 Digital processing in the artworks represents how we receive, perceive and process media information and technology, while the analog approach represents the organic reactions of life.
-With these images, I aim to express the complex relationship between the imaginary, representation and the investigation of the truth.
+These images express the complex relationship between the imaginary, representation, and the investigation of the truth.

-By illustrating 46 enlarged chromosomal abnormalities caused by radiation, I wish to make visible the world of the inner radiation exposure in an instinctive way.
-The moment when chromosomes were subject to metamorphosis/ propagation was suggested.
+These illustrations of 46 enlarged chromosomal abnormalities caused by radiation make visible the world of the inner radiation exposure in an instinctive way.
+The moment when chromosomes are subject to metamorphosis/ propagation is suggested.
 Every time blood circulates, chromosomes are cut off and are connected again, affected by radioactive material.
 This symptom is called chromosomal abnormality or aberration, as chromosomes connect erratically, and split repeatedly, causing illness, such as cancers.